Why Is My Sublimation Not Transferring? 9 Causes and Fixes

 The good news?
 Every single one of these problems has a fix.
 Start by checking temperature accuracy and heat consistency first, since those are among the most common causes of poor transfers.
 Then work through the rest of the checklist.

 Don’t get discouraged if your first few attempts don’t work out.
-Sublimation has a learning curve, but once you dial in your settings for your specific equipment, you’ll be turning out perfect prints every time.
+Sublimation has a learning curve, but once you dial in your settings for your specific equipment, you’ll get much more consistent results.